 Furthermore, buttonholes are a fantastic way to sharpen your hand sewing techniques.
 Remember: it takes at least a hundred holes to make the perfect buttonhole.

-Our promise is to keep adding new video series to our Vimeo Channel so by end of summer 2021, any garment you wish to make will have an accompanying video series at your disposal provided by The HTA.
+Our promise is to keep adding new video series to our Vimeo Channel giving the option that any garment you wish to make will have an accompanying video series at your disposal provided by The HTA.

 Join our forum to share or read about experiences with our online community, ask questions and get answers, and discuss share ideas with other students and tailors alike.